-Announcement Welcome to Whitney Smith Pottery, creator of beautifully functional handmade ceramics, heirloom-quality bowls, plates, vases, pitchers, sugar bowls, dinnerware, and pottery for home décor.
+Announcement Welcome to Whitney Smith Pottery, maker of beautifully functional handmade ceramics, heirloom-quality bowls, plates, vases, pitchers, sugar bowls, dinnerware, and pottery for home décor.
 My ceramic ware is completely handmade in my California-based pottery studio, designed and crafted to bring exquisite, modern home accessories into your everyday life.

-Welcome to Whitney Smith Pottery, creator of beautifully functional handmade ceramics, heirloom-quality bowls, plates, vases, pitchers, sugar bowls, dinnerware, and pottery for home décor.
+Welcome to Whitney Smith Pottery, maker of beautifully functional handmade ceramics, heirloom-quality bowls, plates, vases, pitchers, sugar bowls, dinnerware, and pottery for home décor.
 My ceramic ware is completely handmade in my California-based pottery studio, designed and crafted to bring exquisite, modern home accessories into your everyday life.

 Finding art through nature

 Clay came into my life thanks to a couple of guys I dated in my late teens and early 20's.
 They were clay dudes, and I was a painter chick.
 I was primarily interested in painting and drawing since I was a kid, and saw painting as my path to the art career that I wanted for myself.
 But when taking my first clay throwing class in 1994 after encouragement from the clay dudes, I was completely hooked.
 It was not unlike any addiction one may have.
 I completely forgot about painting and I thought about clay constantly.
 I was obsessed with getting on the wheel as much as possible, and used all of my spare time to make pots.

 Meanwhile, I was finishing my degree in Anthropology at the University of California in Santa Cruz.
 People often assume I went to art school, but I did not.
 I was never interested in art school.
 I could not think of a more horrible way to spend time than being forced to make art for grades.
 I pursued Anthropology simply for the love of it and to get that BA, and dreamed of the pottery business I wanted to have.